How does node centrality in a financial network affect asset price prediction?: Introduction

 The remainder of this paper is organized as follows.
-Section 2 introduces the main methods and concepts, including the complex network and eigenvector centrality, random forest, TVF-EMD algorithm, principal component analysis, and several concepts in information theory.
-Section 3 briefly introduces the data, network construction, forecasting approaches, and evaluation criteria.
-Section 4 explores the impact of the factors' centrality on the prediction.
-Section 5 explores the effects of the centrality of the forecast nodes on the prediction.
-Section 6 examines the robustness of our findings.
-Finally, Section 7 concludes the paper and discusses topics for future research.
+Section \ref{Sec 2} introduces the main methods and concepts, including the complex network and eigenvector centrality, forecasting approaches, forecasting steps, and evaluation criteria.
+Section \ref{Sec 3} explores the impact of the factors' centrality on the prediction.
+Section \ref{Sec 4} explores the effects of the centrality of the forecast nodes on the prediction.
+Section \ref{Sec 5} examines the robustness of our findings.
+Finally, Section \ref{Sec 6} concludes the paper.